 Note: On this pension, you still have to pay taxes, so it will be reduced even further!

-To assess the value of your net personal pension it is critical to be able to forecast the value of the pension points, how much you will contribute, and understand the taxes.
-As this is complex we suggest you use our Hypofriend calculator to estimate your pension based on your wage outlook and our scenarios for the value of these pension points.
+To assess the net value of your personal pension it is critical to be able to forecast the value of the pension points, how many point you will still accumulate, and understand the taxes.
+As this is complex we suggest you use our Hypofriend pension gap calculator to estimate your pension based on your wage outlook and our scenarios for the value of these pension points.

 Riester pension: State-subsidized but beneficial in one form only

-There is an expectation that the GRV will decline in a relative sense as it is paid by current workers, and fewer and fewer of those will have to support more and more pensioners.
-WE expect though that the GRV will at least keep upm with inflation.
-The government to counteract a possible decline introduced in 2002 the Riester pension (‘Riester-Rente’) to encourage private retirement insurance as a supplement through state allowances and tax benefits.
+There is an expectation that the GRV will not keep up with living standards as it is paid by current workers, and fewer and fewer of those will have to support more and more pensioners.
+In response to this problem, the government introduced in 2002 the Riester pension (‘Riester-Rente’) to encourage private retirement insurance as a supplement, with support of subsidies and tax benefits.

-Unfortunately, the Riester pension also has a crucial flaw: being tied to the guaranteed interest rate means there is hardly any return when interest rates are as low as they are now.
-If you include inflation and taxes on your pension, you can even get a negative result.
+Unfortunately, the Riester pension also has some crucial flaws, that we discuss later, that reduces the net return on your investment to about zero in the savings phase.
+If you consider inflation and taxes on your pension, you can even get a negative result.

-In individual cases, it can still be worthwhile to take state subsidies, and we will show you when and how.
+In individual cases, it can still be worthwhile to take state subsidies, and we will show you when and how after discussing who and how much subsidy you can get..

 Who can get a Riester contract?